ssssszYYDS/ShanghaiTech-Computer-Graphic-I-Final-Project/README.md

 ## Controls & Settings

-To simulate, **hold P key**.
-Running the program does not start the simulation.
+Running the program starts the simulation.
 Press esc key to quit the program.

 A first person camera is provided.

 - W, A, S, D, Left Control, Space: Moving
 - Arrows: Look around

-The simulation parameters can be tuned in `test/main.cpp`, about line 60.
+The simulation parameters can be tuned in `src/main.cpp`, about line 80.

 ## Extra

 If you are not satisfied with the code skeleton, you are encouraged to modify it to achieve more interesting effects.

 For example, you may modify the fragment shader for better lighting setup, or modify the definition of `RectClothSimulator` for extra functionalities.